Crusading movement: Classical just war theories

 In classical antiquity, Greek philosophers and Roman jurists formulated just war theories that later influenced crusading theology.
 Aristotle stressed the need for a just end, asserting "war must be for the sake of peace".
-Roman law required a casus belli—just cause—and held that only legitimate authorities could declare war, with defence, restitution, and punishment considered acceptable grounds.
+Roman law required a just cause and held that only legitimate authorities could declare war; defence, restitution, and punishment were considered acceptable grounds.

 Although the Bible—Christianity's core scripture—presents conflicting views on violence, (Note: The Old Testament depicts the Israelites' wars against their enemies as divinely sanctioned, yet also includes the Fifth Commandment's prohibition of killing.
-In the New Testament, Jesus states that "all who take the sword will perish by the sword", but also declares, "I have not come to bring peace but a sword.") the 4th-century Christianisation of the Roman Empire gave rise to Christian just war theory.
-Ambrose, a former imperial official, was the first to equate enemies of the state with those of the Church.
+In the New Testament, Jesus states that "all who take the sword will perish by the sword", but also declares, "I have not come to bring peace but a sword.") the 4th-century Christianisation of the Roman Empire led to the development of Christian just war theory.
+Bishop Ambrose was the first theologian to equate enemies of the Christian state with those of the Church.

-The empire was divided in 395.
-Fifteen years later, the sack of the city of Rome led Augustine—Ambrose's student—to write The City of God, a monumental historical study, in which he argued that the Bible's prohibition on killing did not apply to wars waged with divine approval.
+In 395, the Roman Empire was permanently divided into eastern and western halves.
+Fifteen years later, the sack of the city of Rome led Augustine—Ambrose's student—to write The City of God in which he argued that the Bible's prohibition on killing did not apply to wars waged with divine approval.
 He held that just war must be declared by legitimate authority, pursued for a just cause once peaceful means had failed, and conducted with restraint and good intent.
 His reflections were nearly forgotten after the fall of the Western Roman Empire in 476.

 Tripartite world

 From the ruins of the Western empire, new Christian kingdoms emerged, largely ruled by Germanic warlords.
 Among this aristocracy, martial prowess and comradeship were core values.
 Clergy often praised their violence in pursuit of patronage, though the Church still deemed killing sinful and required penance—typically fasting—for absolution.

 Meanwhile, the Eastern Roman (Byzantine) Empire endured, though much of its territory, including Jerusalem, was conquered by the rapidly expanding Islamic Caliphate by the mid-7th century.
 Islam's holiest text, the Quran, addresses jihad—struggle to spread and defend the faith.
 (Note: While both jihad and the crusades are forms of holy war, there is no evidence of a direct connection between them.
 The historian Paul M. Cobb attributes their similarities to "their common roots in a universal monotheism whose God is a jealous god".)
 In the early 8th century, Muslim forces entered Europe, conquering much of the Iberian Peninsula.
 Christians under Muslim rule had to pay a special tax, the jizya.
-As conquests stabilized, a threefold civilisational order emerged: a fragmented Western Europe, a weakened Byzantium, and an expansionist Islamic world.
+As conquests stabilized, a threefold civilisational order emerged: a fragmented Western Europe, a weakened Byzantium, and an ascendant Islamic world.